bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 ![Labelled bottom screws](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP-specific-assembly/labelled-bottom-screws.JPG?raw=true)
 ![Screwing in bottom screws](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP-specific-assembly/screwing-in-bottom-screws.JPG?raw=true)

 Place the keyboard on a rigid, flat surface.
-Push down gently on the middle of the keyboard while using your other hand to fully tighten the screws; this is to help make sure the keyboard is built flat and will not wobble:
+Push down gently on the middle of the keyboard while using your other hand to fully tighten the top screws; this is to help make sure the keyboard is built flat and will not wobble:
 ![Fully tightening top screws](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP-specific-assembly/pressing-down-while-tightening.JPG?raw=true)

 Flip the keyboard over, and fully tighten all the screws on the bottom.